 10.71.2.4 Group EDP epoch setup

-A CPE non-AP STA signals support for group EDP epoch by setting the Group EDP Epoch Supported field in the RSNXE in the (Re)Association Request Frame.

 If a CPE AP MLD supports group EDP epoch and receives a (Re)Association Request frame with the Group EDP Epoch Supported field set, then the AP MLD shall assign the CPE non-AP MLD to the default group EDP Epoch if association succeeds.

-The protected Association Response frame provides the default group EDP information in the EDP Epoch Settings field of the Group Enhanced Privacy Element.
+The (#1093, 1343) Association Response frame provides the default group EDP information in the EDP (#1065) element (#1344).

-After the affiliated STAs of the non-AP MLD have associated, the CPE AP MLD sends to the CPE non-AP MLD one or more protected Action(#Ed) frames that include the Enhanced Group Privacy Availability Element, to signal the list of group EDP epochs supported in the BSS.
-The non-AP MLD may request to join another group EDP epoch, or provide EDP epoch settings, by sending a non-AP MLD Specific Epoch Setting action frame.
+After the affiliated STA of the non-AP MLD is (#1172) associated, the CPE AP MLD sends to the CPE non-AP MLD one or more EDP Group Parameter frames (#1345) to signal the list of group EDP epochs supported in the BSS.
+The non-AP MLD may request to join another group EDP epoch, or provide EDP epoch settings, by sending a Non-AP MLD Specific Epoch Setting (#1346) frame.